ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 - `loadbalancer.openstack.org/x-forwarded-for`

-  If you want perform Layer 7 load balancing we do recommend using the official Octavia Ingress-controller: <https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/octavia-ingress-controller/using-octavia-ingress-controller.md>
+  If you want to perform Layer 7 load balancing we do recommend using the official Octavia Ingress-controller: <https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/octavia-ingress-controller/using-octavia-ingress-controller.md>

 ### Features